catapplesofa/portfolio/index.md

 layout: home
 ---
 # 你 好
-Yuchan is an undergraduate student pursuing a Computer Science major and a Japanese minor in Tufts University.
-She is also passionate about Buddhism and Chinese ink painting.
-She is interested in developing technologies that better align with human well-being and usability, and producing work that unleashes the infinite possibilities within each person through art and technology.
+Yuchan is an undergraduate student pursuing a Computer Science major and a Japanese minor at Tufts University.
+She explores Buddhism as president of the Tufts Buddhism Mindfulness Sangha.
+She studies Chinese ink painting with Mr Cui in Shanghai, China.
+She is interested in designing and developing products that better align with human well-being and usability, utilizing her interest in art, mindfulness, and technology.